ankitapandit939/APC-INJECTION/README.md

   - A Handle is a unique identifier that gives access to a specific thread or process that an attacker can use to ADD their APC to the TARGETS thread queue.

+    simplying it the process or thread is a room and handle is a KEY to that room .

     like in the figure below we can see with the use of WINDOWS API , THREAD , HANDLE an attacker is inserting a secret Song i.e APC